davichodavid/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a library that provides the ability to update data in a component as it changes in a database.
+It also helps with performance issues by utilizing a virtual DOM instead of manipulating singular DOM elements.

 - [ ] What does it mean to _think_ in react?

+  Thinking in react means you analyze what data has to be passed around and how to do it.

 - [ ] Describe state.

+  State is the representation of the current data.
+State is immutable but can be replaced by an updated state.

 - [ ] Describe props.

+  Props delivers the data held in state around the page and to child components.

 ## Project Set Up